Anikrawat/http-server/README.md

 - **File Download** → `GET /files/{filename}`
   Reads a file from the `tmp/` directory and returns its contents.
+  If the file doesn't exist -> Returns "Not Found".
 - **File Upload** → `POST /files/{filename}`
   Saves the request body into `tmp/{filename}`.